cryohydromettools/clearskyalgorithm/README.md

 # Scripts

-**wavelet_transform_method** - The function reads the time and date of sampling (MATLAB time [days since year 0]), rainfall intensity (mm / h), reflectivity (dBZ), synoptic codes SYNOP 4680 and 4677 (see PARSIVEL2 manual), drop concentration (log [1 / m mm]),and raw data of sizes versus velocity (1).
+**wavelet_transform_method** - The following code, it read data set contain in file of name e.g. guv_data_all_f.txt and identify clear sky days using wavelet transform method.
+In addition, it generate plots of the select days.

-**normalized_method** - The following function is useful for combining the information of several files into a single structure.
+Finally, it save a file of name e.g cs_data_uv_min_days_met1.txt, which contain only data clear sky days select.

-The function uses input an array of data structures and assembles it into one.
+**normalized_method** - The following code, it read data set contain in file of name e.g. guv_data_all_f.txt and identify clear sky conditions using normalized method.
+Finally, it save a file of name e.g cs_data_uv_min_met2.txt, which contain all data fitting to clear sky coefficients.

-**plot_clear_sky_days** - The following script is for cutting structures that have more data than desired.
-The function uses input a data structure and the start and end times that interest and throws a new structure with the indicated period.
+**plot_clear_sky_days** - The following script plot clear sky days identifies by wavelet transform and normalized methods.
+In addition, it identifies the days that overlap between the two methods.

 ## Structure